-*** The choir is currently looking to recruit singers for the next academic year (2021/22), particularly tenors.
+*** The choir is currently looking to recruit singers for the next academic year (2022/23), for all voice parts except sopranos.
 The regular commitment is three days per week (see schedule below) and choir members receive free singing lessons and meals.
 The choir also runs a heavily subsidised tour each summer (recent locations have included Singapore, New Zealand and Canada) and regularly makes CD recordings.
-Plans for 2021/22 include a recording of music by alumna Annabel Rooney with Regent Records and a summer tour to North America.
 For more information please see below.

 If you are interested in auditioning for the choir, or just want to find out more, you can email Tom Baarda at email@example.com, or David Rowland, the Director of Music (firstname.lastname@example.org) ***

 Christ's College Choir combines an excellent reputation and very high musical standard with a warm and welcoming atmosphere.
 The Choir's manageable weekly schedule allows members to get involved in a range of other university activities.